Borg668/True1984/content/post/social2.md

 ---
-title: "Countdown to Social Democracy!"
+title: "Countdown to Social NEW!"
 date: 2023-12-24T11:18:22-04:00
 draft: false
 ---